-Enforcement: The second main set of provisions deals with domestic procedures and remedies for
+Enforcement: The second main set of provisions deals with domestic procedures and remedies for the enforcement of intellectual property rights.
+The Agreement lays down certain general principles applicable to all IPR enforcement procedures.

 Dispute settlement: The Agreement makes disputes between WTO Members about the respect of the TRIPS obligations subject to the WTO's dispute settlement procedures.